 - A hand brush to thoroughly clean tight areas such as chimney cap and the smoke chamber.

 When you start with the chimney cleaning process there will be a lot of mess.
 A vacuum will help in evacuating the dirt and mess and stop it from entering the house.
-You can get a specialized ash vacuum which are used for the purpose of collect the ash and dirt form the chimney cleaning.
+You can get a specialized ash vacuum that is used for the purpose of collecting the ash and dirt from the chimney cleaning.

 Shovel and Broom

 A shovel and broom will be necessary to clean the dirt and the creosote that has fallen down the chimney on the fireplace and house and will be used to sweep it all away.

 A fireplace cover will help in covering the opening of your chimney from the rest of your house.